junshiwang/netty-demo/README.md

 # netty-demo

-this is a study demo abount netty
+this is a study demo about netty!

+most code copy from netty.io

+just for self-study